Cobre Panama is a large copper porphyry deposit located approximately 120km west of Panama City in the Donoso District in Panama.

 The Valle Grande zone is defined by south-east trending feldspar-quartz-hornblende porphyry lopolith.
 The lopolith is bound by andesitic volcanics and minor granodioritic dikes towards north and south.
 The dominant host rock at the Brazo and Botija Abajo include feldspar-quartz or feldspar-quartz hornblende porphyry.

-Mining at Cobre Panama will involve conventional open pit methods.
+Mining at Cobre Panama will involve conventional open-pit methods.
 Ore processing will be carried out in a concentrator designed to treat ore at a head grade of 0.70% Cu and 0.013% Mo.
-The concentrator will initially process 150,000t/d ore from Botija, while ore from the Colina and Valle Grande pits will be processed later.
+The concentrator will initially process 150,000tpd of ore from Botija while ore from the Colina and Valle Grande pits will be processed later.

 Ore will be separated from the minerals following a crushing and grinding process.
 Using froth flotation, the majority of the copper and molybdenum minerals will be separated from uneconomical minerals.
 The two will be separated from each other through differential flotations.

-To meet the increased rate of ore treatment, the capacity of the crusher, grinder, bulk rougher flotation, water and air systems will also be increased by 50%.
+To meet the higher rate of ore treatment, the capacity of the crusher, grinder, bulk rougher flotation, and water and air systems will also be increased by 50%.

-A tailings storage facility, ship loading port facilities and a facility to supply reclaim water for the process will be constructed.
-A 300MW coal-fired power plant will also be constructed by GDF Suez Centroamerica.
+A tailings storage facility, ship loading port facilities and a facility to supply reclaimed water for the process will be constructed.
+A 300MW coal-fired power plant was constructed by GDF Suez Centroamerica at Punta Rincón.

 Contractors involved with the Cobre Panama copper mining project

-The $4bn EPCM contract for the Cobre Panama Copper project was awarded to SNC-Lavalin Group-led joint venture in November 2010.
-The joint venture, named Joint Venture Panama, includes GyM and Techint International Construction Corp.
-Following Inmet's acquisition by First Quantum, the latter, however, ordered SNC-Lavalin Group to suspend their work at the Cobre Panama mine.
+The $4bn engineering, procurement and construction management contract for the Cobre Panama Copper project was awarded to SNC-Lavalin Group-led joint venture (JV) in November 2010.
+The Joint Venture Panama JV includes GyM and Techint International Construction.
+Following Inmet’s acquisition by First Quantum, the latter, however, ordered SNC-Lavalin Group to suspend their work at the Cobre Panama mine.
 The remaining work will be taken over by First Quantum.

-Inmet's subsidiary Minera Panamá awarded the Cobre Panama mine's pre-stripping services contract to a joint venture of Salini and Impregilo in December 2012.
+Inmet’s subsidiary Minera Panamá awarded the Cobre Panama mine’s pre-stripping services contract to a JV comprising Salini and Impregilo in December 2012.

 The Molejon gold project is about 120km west of Panama’s capital Panama City and about 10km from the Caribbean coast.